-- 1. Detailed knowledge of major theories relevant to community, youth & families work practice. - 2.
-Awareness of wider social and environmental implications of community, youth & families work in the lives of individuals and communities. - 3.
+- 1. Detailed knowledge of major theories relevant to youth & community work practice. - 2.
+Awareness of wider social and environmental implications of youth and community work practice in the lives of individuals and communities. - 3.
 Awareness of their professional role within partnership, integrated teams and multiprofessional practice. - 4.
 Ability to debate issues in relation to more general ethical perspectives.